 Lai (age 69) and Jacky (age 64) have been married for 20 years.
 They are currently living with family.
 They are moving into a rented one bedroom flat.
 They currently get Pension Credit to top up Lai’s State Pension.
 As they are already getting Pension Credit, that was in payment to them as a mixed age couple and has been continuously so since 14th May 2019, they can make a new claim for Housing Benefit to help them pay their rent.

 Ruth (age 69) and Jim (age 64) live in a two bedroom rented house.
 Jim works part time and Ruth gets a State Pension and a small amount of Housing Benefit.
 Jim is having to give up his job due to health problems.
-As they are already getting Housing Benefit (under the State Pension Credit age Regulations) that was in payment to them as a mixed age couple and has been continuously so since 14th May 2019, they can make a new claim for Pension Credit to top up Ruth’s pension.
+As they are already getting Housing Benefit (under the pension age regulations) that was in payment to them as a mixed age couple and has been continuously so since 14th May 2019, they can make a new claim for Pension Credit to top up Ruth’s pension.

 William (68) and Audrey (62) live in a one bedroom flat.
 Audrey has been working but is being laid off at the end of the month.
-She will be able to get New-Style Jobseekers Allowance, but this will only be paid for 6 months.
+She will be able to get New-Style Jobseekers Allowance based on her NI contributions, but this will only be paid for 6 months.
 Their only income will then be William’s State Pension.
 As they are not receiving any means-tested benefits, their only option will be to claim Universal Credit.